AAlab1819/ProjectTeam01-B/README.md

 ![GREEDY](https://github.com/AAlab1819/ProjectTeam01-B/blob/master/greedy%20monster.PNG)

 ### 2. Dynamic Programming
-Dynamic Programming is to breaking down an optimization problem into simples sub-problems, and storing the solution to each sub-problem so that each sub-problem is only solved once.
+Dynamic Programming is breaking down an optimization problem into simple sub-problems, and storing the solution to each sub-problem so that each sub-problem is only solved once.
 In order solve this problem by using DP, we use memoization which ensures that a method doesn't run for the same inputs more than once by keeping a record of the results for the given inputs.

 Memoization is used by using 'bool solve (int pos, int nopen)' and then 'temp' to store the calculation.
 So, the 'bool solve' function is to finds out if a certain substring can be a valid sequence of brackets.